lindascan/lindascan-frontend/document/api.md

 # 3
 **/api/account/list**
-Desc: List all the accounts in the blockchain (only 10,000 accounts are displayed, sorted by TRX balance from high to low)
+Desc: List all the accounts in the blockchain (only 10,000 accounts are displayed, sorted by LIND balance from high to low)
 Demo: curl -X Get  https://apilist.tronscan.org/api/account/list?sort=-balance&limit=20&start=0&address=TMuA6YqfCeX8EhbfYEg5y7S4DqzSJireY9
 @param sort: define the sequence of the records return;
 @param limit: page size for pagination;